Tiny Buddha: 5 Tips for Self-Compassion

 - Stop saying, “I can’t.”
 You can; you just haven’t done it yet or you haven’t tried.

 - Stop saying, “Always.”
 Actually, just stop generalizing.
 Nothing is black and white.

+- Stop saying, “They did, he did, she did…” It’s a subtle (or sometimes not-so-subtle) form of blame.
 Observe your current situation and ask, “What can I do now?
-How can I
+How can I make this better?”

 - Stop saying, “I wish this or that.”
 Instead say, “I want this and these are the steps I am going to take to get me there.”